Actions

 A configured action is what your autodl does with a successful push.
 You can send it any of the supported actions.
 Each filter supports multiple actions just incase you need to send to multiple clients, or run custom commands as well.

-When adding, updating or removing actions on a filter, make sure to save.
+Whether you're adding, updating or removing actions on a filter, make sure to save the filter afterwards.

 Supported actions